DRP | Optimal Control

 How to mathematically optimize drug regimens using optimal control

-🔬 Kyle Adams, Julia Bruner, Alexandra Haddad, Drew Nelson, Lauren Song, Kayla Adams
+🔬 Kyle Adams, Julia Bruner, Alexandra Haddad, Drew Nelson, A Hyeon Lauren Song, Kayla Adams

 Institution: University of Florida